Table of Contents

 - You are contributing to the development of a new medication or increasing understanding of HIV disease

 Worldwide, women represent over half of all those living with HIV.
 In the past, women were excluded from participating in many types of clinical trials.
 Now, despite being able to participate freely, the FDA reports that women represent only one in every five study participants.

-It is important to participate in research because HIV and some of the HIV drugs act differently in women’s bodies.
+It is important to participate in research because HIV and some of the HIV drugs act differently in women's bodies.
 More information is needed on correct drug doses for women, differences in lab tests such as CD4 cells and viral load, how opportunistic infections and gynecologic conditions affect HIV+ women, and what side effects are likely to affect women.
 The only way to find out this information is for more HIV+ women like you to join clinical trials.
-For information on a clinical drug trial in the US that was successful in recruiting large numbers of women and people in color, see our Lessons from GRACE info sheet.
+For information on a clinical drug trial in the US that was successful in recruiting large numbers of women and people in color, see The Well Project's article, Lessons from GRACE.